Skip to content Skip to sidebar Skip to footer

 Allergic Reactions

 Some dogs can react to even the most popular shampoos.
 Always do a small patch test first.
-Rub a bit of the shampoo on a small area, wait 24 hours, and check for redness or itching.
+Rub a small amount of shampoo onto a small area, wait 24 hours, and check for redness or itching.

 Skin Irritation from Overuse

-Using shampoo too often can dry out your dog’s skin, which may actually increase shedding.
-It’s something I learned the hard way.
-Now, I follow a schedule and stick to it.
+If you clean your dog too often, it can dry out its skin, which may make it shed more.
+I learned the hard way.
+Now, I have a plan and stick to it.

 Where to Buy the Best Dog Shampoo for Shedding

-I buy most of Bruno’s grooming products online, but I always read reviews and check the ingredient list before hitting “buy now.”
+Before I click “buy now” on any of Bruno’s grooming items, I always read reviews and check the ingredient list.

 Trusted Places to Shop